cellpointmobile/vk/README.md

 passing the flag on every run.
 The flag overrides the config var.

-It is also possible to change which URL to download the definitions from by using the global flag `--definitions-url`.
+It is also possible to change which URL to download the definitions from by using the global flag `--definitions`.
 This is also available as a config variable.

 Configuring